 Along with Neteller, betting sites are sometimes wary of accepting Skrill when it comes to claiming welcome bonuses.
-This is due to understandable concerns regarding money laundering using the payment service.
+This is due to understandable concerns regarding bonus manipulation.
 This is something that’s quite disappointing.
-If you feel that this is something of a deal-breaker for you, we have created separate pages for other payment methods you can use to claim bonuses, such as PayPal and paysafecard.
+If you feel that this is something of a deal-breaker for you, we created separate pages for payment methods you can use to claim bonuses, such as PayPal and paysafecard.

 Not Backed by a Bank

 When you use a traditional payment method, you can rest assured that it is going straight from your checking or savings account towards your betting account.
-Nevertheless, as Skrill isn’t backed by your bank, it has to act as a middle man for transactions.
+Nevertheless, because Skrill isn’t backed by your bank, it acts as a middle man for transactions.
 As well as incurring rather large fees, this can mean wasting time before you can get money into your account.
-This fear however, should be abetted by the fact that using Skrill is much faster than a bank transfer.
+This fear, however, should be abetted by the fact that using Skrill is much faster than a bank transfer.

 How to Create an Account

-Before you are able to use Skrill for the best gambling sites, the first thing you have to do is actually create an account.
-The first thing you have to do is go on to the Skrill website and click up on the sign up button to create an account.
+Before you are able to use Skrill for the best gambling sites, the first thing you must do is create your account.
+The first step is to go on to the Skrill website and click the sign-up button to create an account.
 Once you have signed up, fill in your personal details such as your address, name and your date of birth, making sure that everything is absolutely correct.
 Then in order to get going, link your bank account and card to make a deposit.
 You may be asked for extra identification to verify your account.